gchq/Palisade-services/README.md

 [Palisade Service](palisade-service/README.md) recieves a clients request, returns a unique token and initiates the processing of resources.
 [User Service](user-service/README.md) identifies the user in the context of the Palisade service.
-[Resource Service](resource-service/README.md) identifies the resources that have been requested.
+[Resource Service](resource-service/README.md) communicates with the backing stores to ensure the resource exists.
 [Policy Service](policy-service/README.md) provides the policy that are to be applied to the data.
 [Attribute-Masking Service](attribute-masking-service/README.md) creates a redacted version of the rescue.
 [Topic-Offset Service](topic-offset-service/README.md) identifies the start and end of the resources for a request.